TicketsBot/docs/src/features/multipanels.md

 ![Colour picker](../img/colour_picker.webp)

 ### Panel Channel
-This is the channel that the reaction panel will be sent in for users to react to.
+This is the channel that the multi-panel will be sent in for users to react to.
 Therefore, this channel should be accessible to your users, and be the only message in the channel to avoid confusion.

 **This should not be the same as your archive / transcript channel.**